NorthCoastChurch/IT-Policy/Policy-8-Password.md

 - Non-expiring passwords must be documented listing the requirements for those accounts.
 These accounts need to adhere to the same standards as administrator accounts.
 - Administrators must not circumvent the Password Policy for the sake of ease of use

-**Password Protection /R**
+**Password Protection**

-- - The same password must not be used for multiple accounts.
+- The same password must not be used for multiple accounts.
     - Passwords must not be shared with anyone.
 All passwords are to be treated as sensitive, confidential North Coast Church information.
     - Stored passwords must be encrypted.
     - Passwords must not be inserted in e-mail messages or other forms of electronic communication.